Bevor Sie gehen...

 Leaves

-High leaf ornamental value.
+High ornamental foliage value.
 The deciduous leaves of Grey alder 'Aurea' are greenish-yellow, ovate, alternate.
 Yellow shoots.

 Bark